AliGhorashiCMT/Coherent-Perfect-Absorption/README.md

 CPA for thin films, cylinders and spheres: https://hackmd.io/@aligho/SymTGLcPxg

+CPA at large omega*a/c for spheres with finite surface impedance: https://hackmd.io/@aligho/HkO2bPW6ex

 Conservation of energy for CPA in thin films: https://hackmd.io/@aligho/rkFKOwoFgg Also includes a discussion on scaling of scattering time/plasma frequency for doped semiconductors.
 In addition, we discuss the plasma and Woltersdorff thicknesses and evaluate them in specific cases.